k-caps/venvmgr/README.md

 ```

 ## Installation
-venvmgr can be used as a simple bash script with no installation; to do this, simply download or copy the script to your hard drive and source it with your parameters `source ~/path/to/venvmgr.sh pelican`.
+venvmgr can be used as a simple bash script with no installation; to do this, simply download or copy the script to your hard drive and source it with your parameters:
+`source ~/path/to/venvmgr.sh pelican`.

 However, venvmgr can be installed to your system with this oneliner, which puts it in your `/opt` directory and adds it as a function to your bash or zsh rc, and to the current shell:
 `sh -c "$(wget https://gitlab.com/k-caps/venvmgr/-/raw/main/venvmgr.sh -O -)" -I`
 Once it has been installed, you simply will be able to call it by name from any location:
 `venvmgr -h pyhome -C pelican`

 ## Usage